resulcay/Calculator/README.md

 # Calculator

-This is android app which make simple calculations.
+This is an android app which make simple calculations.
 Also built via Kotlin.

 ---ScreenShots and other Media---